GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 # Recovery {#recovery}

 TODO: Articulate key differences with {{RFC9002}}, mainly that the RTT for channel packets uses an estimated send time since the server doesn't necessarily know the exact timing of the send of the packet.

+All the new frames defined in this document except MC_ACK are ack-eliciting and are retransmitted until acknowledged to provide reliable, though possibly out of order, delivery.

 # Connection Termination